fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Kubernetes Namespace that the resource belongs to.
+Kubernetes namespace that the resource belongs to.

 </dd>
 </dl>